AvantiShri/vibe-theory/README.md

  higher frequencies are less susceptible to 'noise contamination'; i.e. verbal/visual communication, by virtue of being higher energy, contains far fewer errors than would-be psychic communication).

-Q: Can the vibrations 'propagate through space'?
-Ans: on their own, the vibrations should be thought of as standing waves, in that they do not 'propogate' anywhere; rather, they happen in a predefined domain, and the motion of the oscillation repeats itself over time.
-However, within this framework, how can we simulate spatial propagation?
-Well, the appearance of a wave 'propagating' occurs can be described as different types of standing waves becoming 'excited' in response to the existence of previous standing waves.
-So I guess, all that's needed to create the concept of a 'spatial propagation' from the multidimensional vibe is the concept of an 'arrow of time'.
-In ML terms: imagine a RL agent where actions are taken in response to certain input conditions (i.e. responses are triggered when certain patterns in the collective vibe (as filtered through the agent's perception) are recognized by the agent), and the 'actions' create a change in the collective vibe.
-This system is sufficient to simulate a phenomenon that we might describe as "a wave propagating through space".

-quick thought:  Maybe the full allowed space of actions is 'any change in the collective vibe that satisfies conservation of energy'